MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/step-up-authentication/index.md

 }
 ```

-This implementation checks the current state of the `StepUpUserLogin` reference.
-If the state is `STATE_SUCCESS` (meaning the user is logged in), then we continue the normal flow of the security check.
-If `StepUpUserLogin` is in any other state, nothing is done (no challenge will be sent, no success nor failure).
+This implementation checks the current state of the `StepUpUserLogin` reference:

+* If the state is `STATE_SUCCESS` (meaning the user is logged in), we continue the normal flow of the security check.
+* If `StepUpUserLogin` is in any other state, nothing is done (no challenge will be sent, no success nor failure).

-- Assuming the resource is protected by **both** `StepUpPinCode` and `StepUpUserLogin`, this flow makes sure that the user is logged in before we ask for the secondary credential (PIN code).
+Assuming the resource is protected by **both** `StepUpPinCode` and `StepUpUserLogin`, this flow makes sure that the user is logged in before we ask for the secondary credential (PIN code).
 The client will never receive both challenges at the same time, even though both security checks are activated.

-- Alternatively, if the resource is protected **only** by `StepUpPinCode` (meaning the framework will only activate this security check), you can change the `authorize` implementation to trigger `StepUpUserLogin` manually:
+Alternatively, if the resource is protected **only** by `StepUpPinCode` (meaning the framework will only activate this security check), you can change the `authorize` implementation to trigger `StepUpUserLogin` manually:

 ```java
 @Override